rewgs/grim/README.md

-# Azrael - extension for the ReaScript API
+# grim

-Azrael is a library that provides a more object-oriented approach for interacting with both the Reaper ReaScript Lua API, as well as the Ultraschall API.
+`grim` is a library that vastly speeds up ReapScript development by providing a more object-oriented approach for interacting with the Reaper [ReaScript Lua API](https://www.reaper.fm/sdk/reascript/reascripthelp.html#l).
+Utilizes the [Ultraschall API](https://mespotin.uber.space/Ultraschall/US_Api_Introduction_and_Concepts.html) for some extra functionality.

 Powers the [`rea`](https://github.com/rewgs/rea) script library.

 ## Setup

 <!-- TODO: Handle this in init.lua -->

 1. Install the [Ultraschall API](https://github.com/Ultraschall/ultraschall-lua-api-for-reaper).
 This library heavily relies on it.

 <!-- FIXME:  -->